For program contact information, please visit this website.

-At least one of the electives must be a business elective and at least one must be a technical elective.
 The technical electives include courses on network and communications technology and on the development of software systems and applications.
 The business electives are focused on engineering management and entrepreneurship.
-Electives come from approved lists of courses supplied by the colleges of engineering, business, and computer and information science.
-All students must take at least one technical elective and one business elective.
-These electives must be courses of at least 3 semester hours.
+Electives come from approved lists of courses supplied by the colleges of engineering, business, and computer sciences.
 Students may take elective course work outside these lists only with the prior approval of the program director.

 It is expected that students beginning this program will have an adequate background in the following areas: C, C++, or Java programming languages; probability and statistics; and differential and integral calculus.

 Special topics courses, as well as other courses from outside the program, may be used as electives with prior approval of the program director.

 Independent Study (TELE 5978), usually 1 or 2 semester hours, or Master’s Project (TELE 6945) is sometimes available for students and must be carried out under the supervision of a professor and must have prior approval of the program director.
 Proposals for Independent Study or a Master's Project need to be submitted at least one month before the start of the semester.

 Directed Study, also for 1 or 2 semester hours, is sometimes available for students.
 For directed study projects, a student follows a prescribed curriculum, usually with some form of an exam at the end of the semester.